tj-valuecoders/githubPoc/README.md

 **PUSH and PULL:**

-Now you have to push your changes to remote , so that your local changes are reflected on remote github.
+Now you have to push your changes to remote , so that your local changes are reflected on remote github:
 - $ git push origin branchName

 Now if you want to pull the code from other branch into your working branch then you can do via pull command: